twbs/bootstrap/docs/4.0/extend/approach.md

 - Components should be responsive and mobile-first
 - Components should be built with a base class and extended via modifier classes
-- Component states should obey a common z-index scale: default (initial), hover (1), active (2), focus (3)
+- Component states should obey a common z-index scale
-- Whenever possible, prefer a HTML+CSS implementation over JavaScript
+- Whenever possible, prefer a HTML and CSS implementation over JavaScript
 - Whenever possible, use utilities over custom styles
 - Whenever possible, avoid enforcing strict HTML requirements (children selectors)